What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 The Science Behind Potential Fetal Risks From Tirzepatide Exposure

-Tirzepatide influences incretin hormones that play roles beyond glucose regulation—they affect appetite control, fat metabolism, and possibly cell growth pathways.
+Tirzepatide influences incretin hormones that play roles beyond glucose regulation—they affect appetite control, fat metabolism, body weight, and possibly cell signaling pathways.
 In animal models:

 Since human placental physiology differs somewhat from animals’, exact risk levels remain uncertain but warrant strict precautionary measures.